Consumer edition active

 • If medicine doesn't work or you can't take it, your doctor may put a small filter in a vein to keep a clot that breaks loose from going to your lungs

 Blood clots in deep veins are more dangerous than blood clots in shallow veins close to your skin.
-Blood clots in shallow veins are called superficial venous thrombosis.
+A blood clot in a shallow vein is called a superficial venous thrombosis.

 What causes DVT?